Daniel S. Hendrickson

-Daniel S. Hendrickson is the 25th president of Creighton University starting on July 1, 2015, until the present.
-He was previously the Associate Provost for Academic Initiatives at Marquette University.
+Daniel Scott Hendrickson (born October 4, 1970) is an American Catholic priest and academic who has served as the 25th president of Creighton University since 2015.
+He was previously the associate provost for academic initiatives at Marquette University.
+He is a member of the Jesuits.

 Biography

 Early life

 Daniel S. Hendrickson is a native of Fremont, Nebraska, and graduated from Mount Michael Benedictine High School in Elkhorn, Nebraska.
 He comes from a family of educators.
-Daniel's identical twin is D. Scott Hendrickson, a Loyola University Chicago assistant professor of modern languages.
+Daniel's identical twin is Darin Scott Hendrickson, a Loyola University Chicago assistant professor of modern languages.
 Daniel's older brother Ryan Hendrickson is the President of the University of St. Francis in Joliet, Illinois.

 Education

 Hendrickson graduated from Marquette in 1993 with a bachelor's degree in psychology and theology.
 Hendrickson holds three master's degrees: from Fordham University a MA in philosophical resources, from Jesuit School of Theology of Santa Clara University a Master of Divinity, and a MA from Columbia University.

 Holding a doctorate in the Philosophy of Education from Columbia's Teachers College he wrote his dissertation, The Jesuit Imaginary: Higher Education in a Secular Age, on the work of the Canadian philosopher Charles Taylor and the Renaissance humanist elements of education in the Jesuit tradition.